KlasBuhre/Buhrlang/README.md

 -------------------------------------------------------------------------------
 Object-Oriented Features - classes
 -------------------------------------------------------------------------------
-All types are classes, even primitive types.
+Classes are reference types.
+Constructors are defined using the 'init' keyword.
  - All members are public by default but can be made private.
  - No protected members.